Mrinmax/CPP/README.md

 Algorithms<br>
 Contributing<br>
 <h1>Introduction</h1>
-Understanding data structures and algorithms is crucial for writing efficient and optimized code.
-This repository aims to provide implementations of commonly used data structures and algorithms to help developers learn and gain proficiency in this area.
+<p>Understanding data structures and algorithms is crucial for writing efficient and optimized code.
+This repository aims to provide implementations of commonly used data structures and algorithms to help developers learn and gain proficiency in this area.</p><br>

-Each data structure and algorithm implementation includes a detailed explanation of its functionality, time complexity analysis, and example usage.
+<p>Each data structure and algorithm implementation includes a detailed explanation of its functionality, time complexity analysis, and example usage.</p>

-Data Structures
+<h1>Data Structures</h1>
-The following data structures are currently implemented in this repository:
+<p>The following data structures are currently implemented in this repository:</p>

 Array
 Linked List